My (Talk) Story

 My mother, Beatrice (aka Queen Bea) had 10 children.
 My fondest childhood memory is our family attending church.
 Church members called us the Nelson Tribe because every Sunday we attended service 12 strong (Daddy, Mama & 10 children).
-When our family entered New Hope Church, everyone stared at us marching in.
+When our family entered New Hope Church, everyone stared at us as we marched from the back of the church to one of the pews near the front.
 My Dad, Charles (aka Chuck) Nelson always reminded us to walk with our heads held high.
 Obedience was better than sacrifice and I marched confidently with my head held high until we sat in our designated row near the front.
 In the 1960’s, my Daddy was instrumental in bringing Gospel Music to Cleveland, Ohio.
 He sang in a group called the Mighty Redeemers and he was frequently called upon to sing solos in church.
 One of his favorite songs was 99 ½, It Won’t Do.
 When I was about six years old, my mom and dad separated, and we moved to a neighboring city.
 Eventually, he moved back but it was short lived, and he returned to the city where his church was located.
 I spent many Saturday nights with my dad so I could attend New Hope.
 I’m grateful that my father laid a strong spiritual foundation when I was a child.
 Despite my many traumatic experiences, I never abandoned my faith.
 Rest assured; it was my unwavering faith in God that sustained me.

 My grandfather, Chester Noel (Papa) in WWI.

-My mother, Queen Bea and I at her 80th birthday celebration in 2014.
+Me & my favorite Gurl, Queen Bea at her 80th birthday celebration in 2014.